Protecting works of art

 Climatic treatment to preserve works of art

+The protection of works of art is complex and delicate.
 The key is “preventive protection,” which means effectively monitoring the art storage environment to achieve a stable environment with consistent temperature and humidity, as well as a clean environment that limits dust.

 The display and storage of works of art is complex due to their rarity, their extremely precious nature and their almost equal sensitivity to the impact of air.
-Some historical works come down to us today, such as inscriptions, pieces of buildings, tools, coins, utensils of life and various works of art.
+Some historical works are still with us today, such as inscriptions, pieces of buildings, tools, coins, utensils and other works of art.
+It is because they were generally stored in a particular way (buried…), or even discovered recently, that they could cross these “many years” and reach us.

 What impact does air have on artwork?